- Beethoven’s early years and musical influences

 - Beethoven’s late years and legacy

-- Beethoven’s influence on future generations of musicians
+- Beethoven’s music and its influence on future generations

-- Beethoven’s influence on the music industry today
+- Beethoven’s music and its influence on you

-Many people know that Ludwig van Beethoven composed some of the most famous pieces of classical music ever written.
-But what kind of music did Beethoven actually compose?
+Many people know that Ludwig van Beethoven was a famous classical composer, but what kind of music did he write?

 Checkout this video: